Institute for sacroiliac treatment, research, and education

 6 = Unstable (Paris 19911.

-rating the joint play.
+Of course there is a degree of subjectivity in rating the joint play.
 Skill in joint spring testing comes with practice and training.
 The primary intent of the spring tests is not to reproduce and isolate pain, but rather to qualitatively assess joint play.
 It is not uncommon for clients to have biomechanical dysfunction that is sub-threshold, and therefore pain is not provoked with spring testing.
 If pain does occur with spring testing, it is important to modify technique and attempt interpretation.

 Spring tests can be measured with force transducers e.g., MICROFET* muscle testing device.
 It is a hand held instrument that measures the amount of force applied by the clinician.
 After taking up the slack in the joint the clinician can then apply an additional force and determine how much force is applied when joint play is perceived.
 Both sides are